Awareness

 MVZ Laboratory Medicine Berlin

-Laboratory blood count analysis, Tuesday and Thursday between 10 a.m. and 2 p.m.
+Laboratory blood count analysis, by telephone reservation only Tuesday and Thursday between 10 a.m. and 2 p.m.

 Ostseestr.
 111, 10409 Berlin